pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       [Defaults: 5988(HTTP) and 5989(HTTPS)].
       -n, --name NAME                 Required name for the connection(optional, see --server).
-This is the name for this defined WBEM server in the connection file [required]
+This is the name for this defined WBEM server in the connections file [required]
       -d, --default-namespace NAMESPACE
                                       Default namespace to use in the target WBEM